 The "Modoc Jutep" is lager dashed with Bourbon and frescoed with strawberries.
-They are said to be delicious when you have nothing to do the next present week.

-Judge Cooke and Carpenter have tem- fathers.
-It seems like sacrilege-nay, that a fearful tragedy has just been coacted in Clarendon county, near the Williamsburg lire.
-The circumstances of the affair, as we heard them, are as follows: It seems that Major Laud and Mr. Pritchard had been in corpartnership is the turpentine business; that Major Land was the paymaster of the firm, but that he and Pritchard had recently dissolved their I usiness connec tion.
-This fact, it also seems, was not known to the hands who had been in heir employ, who presented themselves as usual to Major Land to receive their wages.
-He told them that he had with drawn from the firm, and that they must go to Mr. Pritchard for their money Upon hearing this they became very violent, drew ther knives and pistols and tried to cut and shoot him.
-When this demonstration was made, Major Land drew his revolver, killed two of bis assailants and wounded two others By this prompt action he saved his own life."
+They are said to be delicious when you have nothing to do the next Cooke holds Court at Lexington the The Sumter News says : "We learn that a fearful tragedy has just been cuacted in Clarendon county, near the Williamsburg lire.
+The circumstances of the affair, as we heard them, are as follows: It seems that Major Land and Mr. Pritchard had been in corpartnership in the turpentine business; that Major Laud was the paymaster of the firm, but that he and Pritchard had recently dissolved their lusiness connec tion.
+This fact, it also seems, was not krown to the hands who had been in heir employ, who presented themselves as usual to Major Land to receive their wages.
+He told them that he had withdrawn from the firm, and that they must go to Mr. Pritchar i for their money Upon hearing this they became very violent, drew ther knives and pistols and tried to cut and shoot him.
+When this demonstration was made, Major Land drew his revolver, killed two of his assailants and wounded two others By this prompt action he saved his own life."
 News Summary.